Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/03-communicating-data.md

 > ## Check your understanding
 >
-> In a simulation each rank is responsible for calculating the physical properties for a subset of cells on a larger
+> Consider a simulation where each rank calculates the physical properties for a subset of cells on a very large
-> simulation grid.
-Another calculation, however, needs to know the average of, for example, the temperature for the
+> grid of points.
+However, the next step of the calculation needs to know the average temperature across the entire grid
-> subset of cells for each rank.
-What approaches could you use to share this data?
+> of points.
+How would you use calculate the average temperature?
 >
 > > ## Solution
 > >
 > > There are multiple ways to approach this situation, but the most efficient approach would be to use collective
 > > operations to send the average temperature to a main rank which performs the final calculation.
 You can, of course,
 > > also use a point-to-point pattern, but it would be less efficient, especially with a large number of ranks.
+> >
+> > If you weren't do this in parallel, or instead using shared-memory parallelism, you wouldn't need to do any
+> > communication to get the data required to calculate the average.
 > >
 > {: .solution}
 {: .challenge}